 A paper logbook is still a great way of tracking your dives.
 Even so, I will go digital as well, where I can download all the dive data directly from my dive computer.
 There are numerous websites and communities on the web as well, where you can log and share your dives.
 I joined quite a few of them just to see what they have to offer and to find like-minded people.
 My go-to diving log software will be Subsurface on my laptop and mobile devices.

 An advantage of the paper logbook is that you can collect stamps and stickers from the different dive shops and tour operators.
 This is a fun way to stay engaged with the community and others.

 Instead of buying an actual logbook I did some research and was looking to create my own DIY logbook.
 I found many different templates on the web.
-Some of them are specialized like for tech divers.
+Some of them are specialized and geared more towards tech divers rather than recreational divers.

 But if you are looking for a great template to start your own logbook use the ones from Pat Suwalski.

 I think it’s the best logbook for the recreational diver and here some features: